Skip to content

 1. Don't Block Air Vents

-Ensure there’s space around the air vents for cold air to circulate freely.
+Ensure there's space around the air vents for cold air to circulate freely.
+Most commercial fridges have vents at the back or along the top — keep at least 5–8cm clearance from these areas.

 2. Leave Room Between Items

 Aim for a small gap between containers and packages so air can flow around them.
+Think of it as giving your fridge room to breathe — proper spacing allows cold air to reach every product.

 3. Avoid Overstacking Shelves

 Stacking too high can block airflow and create uneven temperatures.
+Use proper commercial shelving to organize items at appropriate heights rather than creating precarious towers of containers.

 4. Use FIFO (First In, First Out) Rotation